This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 Watch out for Plants

 Having indoor plants at home is one of the biggest trends in interior design since the beginning of time.
-Plants add color and freshness and bring life to your space, but some can actually be harmful to your pets.
+Plants add color and freshness and, but some can actually be harmful to your pets.
 Check out the list of toxic plants and see if you have some at home.
 If yes, make sure to donate your plant to one of your pet-less friends or family members.

 Finish up with Scented Candles